-- Current Development Plan: as shown in Figure 2.1, Figure 2.2, and in Table 2.2, Planning Areas 17 through 21 propose up to 503 for-sale residential units and up to 46,400 square of commercial uses with subterranean and surface parking; or - Development Option A: as shown in Figure 2.6 and Table 2.3, Planning Areas 17 through 21 propose up to 600 rental residential units with slightly modified building configurations.
-Under this option, all of the multi-family residential units and ground-floor commercial spaces are wrapped around ongrade parking structures.
-50,400 square feet of commercial space is proposed under development option.
+- Current Development Plan: as shown in Figure 2.1, Figure 2.2, and in Table 2.2, Planning Areas 17 through 21 propose up to 503 for-sale residential units and up to 46,400 square of commercial uses with subterranean and surface parking; or - Development Option A: as shown in Figure 2.6 and Table 2.2 Planning Areas 17 through 21 propose up to 662 rental residential units with slightly modified building configurations.
+Under this option, all of the multi-family residential units and groundfloor commercial retail spaces are wrapped around on- grade parking structures.
+Up to 50,400 square feet of commercial space is proposed under this development option.
 This option removes the 3rd high-rise tower and consolidates Planning Areas 20 and 21.
-A total of 176 residential units are proposed as part of Planning Area 17; a total of 219 residential units are proposed as part of Planning Area 18, and a total of 205 residential units are proposed as part of the consolidated Planning Area 20.
-Parking for Planning Areas 17 through 20 can be provided in above ground parking structures or in a combination of on-grade tuck under parking and surface parking as permitted by the City of Oxnard Planning Department.
-Note that total number of residential units proposed as part of Planning Area 16, High Rise, has been reduced from 304 units to 207 under this development option.
+A total of 238 residential units are proposed as part of Planning Area 17: a total of 219 residential units are proposed as part of Planning Area 18, and a total of 205 residential units are proposed as part of the consolidated Planning Area 20.
+Parking for Planning Areas 17 through 20 can be provided in above ground parking structures or in a combination of ongrade tuck under parking and surface parking as permitted by the City of Oxnard Planning Department.
+Note that total number of residential units through 20 can be provided in above ground parking structures or in a combination of on-grade tuck under parking and surface parking as permitted by the City of Oxnard Planning Department.
+Note that total number of residential units proposed as part of Planning Area 16, High Rise, has been reduced from 304 units to 210 under this development option.

-Figure 2.6 provides an illustrative sideby-side comparison of the development options described above.
-Tables 2.2 and 2.3 provide a tabular comparison.
+Figure 2.6 provides an illustrative side-by-side comparison of the development options described above.
+Tables 2.2 provide a tabular comparison